application-research/pipepiper/README.md

 binaries.
 The same binary can be found in the `target/release` folder.

 ## Usage
+Copy `example-config.toml` from PipePiper's repository to `config.toml` and edit the settings as appropriate.

 Once installed, start the receiver:

 * `ppr recv 0.0.0.0 8000 --config config.toml`